rheinwerk-verlag/planning-poker-jira/docs/user-docs/configuration.rst

 Optional Settings
 -----------------

-- :code:`JIRA_TIMEOUT` - default :code:`(3.05, 7)`: The timeout between read/connect calls to the jira backend.
+- :code:`JIRA_TIMEOUT` - default :code:`(3.05, 7)`: The timeout between read/connect calls to the Jira backend.

-- :code:`JIRA_NUM_RETRIES` - default :code:`0`: The amount of retries for the instantiation of the HTTP session between the jira client and backend.
+- :code:`JIRA_NUM_RETRIES` - default :code:`0`: The amount of retries for the instantiation of the HTTP session between the Jira client and backend.

   .. note::
      You can expect long response times if you set this to anything greater than zero when the session can't be created